akamai/lds-connector/docs/wazuh/README.md

 Introduction
 ============

 This document details how to configure log delivery to Wazuh.
+The LDS Connector uses it's Syslog support to deliver to Wazuh.
+However, this guide shows how to configure Wazuh itself.

 This document covers the following
 - Wazuh basics / key terminology